belle2/basf2/klm/doc/index.rst

 Disclaimers for development
 ----------------------------

 Charge or Pulse Height from Feature Extraction:
-- Due to (scintillator) firmware anamolies, there are unphysical peaks near 0 and ``> 400`` ADC counts.
+* Due to (scintillator) firmware anamolies, there are unphysical peaks near 0 and :math:`> 400` ADC counts.

-   - Recommended action is to suppress these peaks or replace them with NaNs.
+   * Recommended action is to suppress these peaks or replace them with NaNs.

-- The peaks at charge ``> 400`` ADC counts have been a result overlapping ramps negatively shifting the output voltages (lower Wilkinson ADC counts).
+* The peaks at charge :math:`> 400` ADC counts have been a result overlapping ramps negatively shifting the output voltages (lower Wilkinson ADC counts).

-   - The KLM firmware was updated on Exp 40 Run 858 to properly address this bug.
+   * The KLM firmware was updated on Exp 40 Run 858 to properly address this bug.
-   - Details are outlined `here <https://indico.belle2.org/event/17965/contributions/109456/attachments/40138/59714/cketter_klm_weekly_260330.pdf>`.
+   * Details are outlined `here <https://indico.belle2.org/event/17965/contributions/109456/attachments/40138/59714/cketter_klm_weekly_260330.pdf>`.